 Ever since the pandemic, more and more businesses have been forced to transition to online marketplaces instead of the traditional brick-and-mortar business model.
 Who can blame them, though, as today’s consumers are looking for convenience in shopping from their homes and are more tuned to navigate online marketplaces like Amazon, Shopify, and eBay.
 Big names like these claim most of the market share and make it difficult for new e-commerce platforms to establish themselves.
-Hence, you need to carefully consider your options before starting an e-commerce business.
+Hence, you need to carefully consider your options before starting an e-commerce venture.
 Here’s all you need to know.

 Any new business venture requires market research before going deeper.
 You have to ascertain whether or not your business model is feasible.
 For example, you plan on selling shoes; however, the market may be riddled with high-quality shoe brands at reasonable prices.
 Why would any conscious consumer want to buy your shoes if they do not hold up to the quality and price of existing ones?

 Plus, the product or service you are selling on your e-commerce platform may experience future hurdles of procurement, logistical issues, supply chain disruptions, and even political instability.
 All these factors govern how your business fairs in the foreseeable future.
 Conducting a SWOT analysis, forecasting market trends, and calculating ROI is your best bet at facing market challenges before they occur.

 After all your analysis, you may find a particular area in demand that resonates with consumers.
 Consumers may not even know they need the thing that you offer.
 For example, when Netflix came out, it completely destroyed its competitor, Blockbuster.
 That’s because it offered convenience to the user.
 It offered a subscription model based on online video streaming, which was unheard of before.
 No longer did people need to physically go and rent videos; instead, they could just watch them online on their television screens.

 Setup a Website